 When you first enrol in the Equalized Payment Plan you will be contacted by the City of Kelowna to confirm your calculated average monthly payments.
 To participate in the plan, you will need to sign up for the Pre-Authorized Withdrawal System (PAWS) – see Payment Options below.

-Utility Billing is moving to accounts attached to a property in the owner’s name.
+Utility Billing accounts are attached to a property in the owner’s name.

-Over time, tenant accounts will be phased out and no new tenant accounts will be created.
+Tenant accounts are being phased out and no new tenant accounts will be created.
 The change will be gradual: existing tenant accounts will be maintained until that tenant moves out or the property changes ownership.
 When a tenant moves out, at that time the utility account will be transferred to the property in the owner’s name.

-Landlords can request a copy of the bill to be sent to the tenant at the property, addressed to Occupant.
+Landlords can request, with written proof of consent, a copy of the bill to be sent to the tenant at the property, addressed to the occupant.

 Tenant account in arrears?
 Previously the City of Kelowna transferred closed tenant accounts with an outstanding balance to the property owner’s property taxes.
 In 2018, there will be a grace period; however, on Dec.
 31 2018, all unpaid tenant account balances (active or closed accounts) will be transferred to the owner’s property taxes at the end of each year.